 \subsection{Infeasible instance: Upper bounding the expected pulls of non-optimal arms}

 In this section, we discuss the case when the given instance is infeasible.
-As defined before, the optimal choice for the algorithm is to play the arm with minimum CVaR.
-We will upper bound the number of pulls of arms that have CVaR greater than the minimum.
-Recall that these arms are called risky arms.
+As defined before, the optimal choice for the algorithm is to play the arm with minimum $g_1$.
+We will upper bound the number of pulls of arms that have $g_1$ greater than the minimum.